all-out/guides/_guides/planetary-interaction.md

 ## Starting Skill Requirements

-- `Command Center Upgrades IV` is needed to have enough fitting space to build our formations.
+- `Command Center Upgrades IV` gives enough fitting space to build our formations.
 Level III can't cut it, sorry.
-- `Interplanetary Consolidation II` allows building on 3 planets, which is enough for our home (we have 4 planets, but the last one isn't so good for extraction and is a dupe).
+- `Interplanetary Consolidation II` allows using 3 planets, which is enough for us (we have 4 planets, but IV is too big for good extraction and is a dupe type).
 - `Planetology III` for reasonably accurate resource scanning.
   - `Remote Sensing III` is a prereq for Planetology.